Table of Contents

 - Removal of amino group from nucleotide base.

-- Hydrolysis of glycosidic bond in disaccharides.
+- Hydrolysis of glycosidic bonds in disaccharides.

 - Metabolic Pathways: